-I’ve been working at Niantic on the AR pet sim game Peridot since early 2021.
+From 2021-2025, I worked as a 3D Artist and Senior 3D Artist at Niantic on the AR pet sim game Peridot.
 It’s a cute, stylized, colorful take on the pet sim genre - and it’s all in AR!
 I’ve created cosmetics, marketing images, food, UI elements, and all kinds of other goodies for our game.

 Game Engine: Unity